ASTRO logo

 Overview

-Pteranodon was a large flying reptile that lived about 70 million years ago during the Late Cretaceous period! πŸ¦–
+Pteranodon was a large flying creature that lived during the Late Cretaceous period, about 70 to 100 million years ago! πŸ¦–

 Read Less